Chart Color Schemes

 California Gully - Eaglehawk is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in California Gully - Eaglehawk, as per the latest Census, consisted of 94.9% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
-Home ownership in California Gully - Eaglehawk was at 32.8%, with mortgaged dwellings at 36.5% and rented ones at 30.7%.
-The median monthly mortgage repayment in the area was $1,300, below Non-Metro Vic.'s average of $1,408.
-Median weekly rent was recorded at $280, compared to Non-Metro Vic.'s $295.
-Nationally, California Gully - Eaglehawk's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+In California Gully - Eaglehawk, as per the latest Census, 94.9% of dwellings were houses while 5.2% comprised semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
+Home ownership in California Gully - Eaglehawk stood at 32.8%, similar to Non-Metro Vic., with mortgaged dwellings at 36.5% and rented ones at 30.7%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,408.
+The median weekly rent figure was $280 compared to Non-Metro Vic.'s $295.
+Nationally, California Gully - Eaglehawk's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing